Where to Stay in Lisbon - A Local’s Neighborhood Guide

 2. Baixa & Chiado

-A bit removed from the more touristy center, this area is a mix of commercial and residential.
+• Somewhat removed from the center, this area is a mix of commercial and residential.
 One of Lisbon’s most modern neighborhoods, it has multiple subway stops, many larger hotels, and wide, easy-to-navigate streets.
+It’s not particularly interesting, but it’s pleasant enough and good value for money, especially if you’ll be spending most of your time sightseeing elsewhere anyways.

 4. Bairro Alto

-There are few specific sights in the neighborhood, but it’s very central and excellent for eating and shopping at the many boutiques and independent stores by day and partying by night.
-While fun for young people, I don’t recommend it as a base for families with kids or older visitors.
+• Libon’s main nightlife center, Bairro Alto is also one of the city’s most popular neighborhoods for expats and digital nomads.
+Essentially part of the city center, there are few specific sights in the neighborhood, but it’s pretty, central, and excellent for eating and shopping.
+While fun for young people, I don’t usually recommend it for families with kids or older visitors.

 1. Príncipe Real